DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 ##### Spells
 - Spells can now be set to follow specific points (sockets) on the player, rather than just the player mesh.
 	- For example, the fireball spell now follows the player's hand.
+- For testing out different animation types for the spells, I threw in a "punch" spell using Mixamo animations real quick
+	- It's basically the fireball spell, but it shoots out a fireball as the player punches
+-

 ##### VFX
 If you guys have been keeping up with the team-designer channel, you've most likely seen these already.